All Episodes

 We talked about his background.

-We talked about Frank Marshall Davis, we talked about his uh being an Olinski disciple, an acorn activist, about his love of black liberation theology and his association with Reverend Wright and then Bill Ayers and then Bernadine Dorn and you know Reverend Wright did one interview, and this was in March of what, 2007, and he got elected in 2008, and Reverend Wright was never to be seen or heard from again.
+We talked about his being a Lalinsky disciple, an Acorn activist, about his love of black liberation theology and his association with Reverend Wright and then Bill Ayers and then Bernardine Dorn.

-It wasn't until a year later that the GD America tapes came out, and America's chickens have come home to roost, but meanwhile, we had been doing expose after expose for a long time.
+It wasn't until a year later that the GD America tapes came out, and America's chickens have come home to roost.

-You know, for those of you that I want to explain something to all of you in this audience, because this is very important.
+You know, for those of you that, I want to explain something to all of you in this audience, because this is very important.

-Nobody else in the media is how do I explain this?
+Nobody else in the media is, how do I explain this?

-Which is why if you ever look on social media, they all follow each other.
+They're lazy, they're overpaid, and they want to be liked by each other, which is why if you ever look on social media, they all follow each other.

 They all tweet each other.